 Boogey: Is it not true that not only was your scythe stolen by a headless man wearing a pumpkin on his neck, but was also taken by Billy, Mandy, Irwin, Billy's father, Billy's mother, Billy's cousin (Nergal Jr.), Billy's cat, Dracula, General Skarr, Principal Goodvibes, Mrs. Claus, the Secret Snake Club, the Army, Scout Troop 701, the Sleestaks, the President, the mailman, the Dingleschmidt sisters, the Boogeyman, a llama, and a turkey salad sandwich... (ominously) hold the mayo?

-- During Big Boogey Adventure Boogey listing off everyone, including himself, who has stolen Grim's scythe.
+- In Billy & Mandy's Big Boogey Adventure Boogey lists off everyone, including himself, who has stolen Grim's scythe.

 - Done in Futurama, where Professor Farnsworth names off thirteen prehistoric primates (mostly offscreen) during a debate on evolution with the Creationist Dr. Banjo.

 Dr. Banjo: If your elitist East Coast evolution is real, why has no one found the missing link between modern humans and ancient apes?